-I’m not the kind of person who will preach at you to painstakingly plan out every moment of your Vietnam Itinerary.
+I’m not the kind of person who will preach to you, that you need to painstakingly plan out every moment of your Vietnam Tour.

 But, – I can tell you from personal experience – that crafting a rough itinerary will only heighten your travels through this Southeast Asian country.

 When I reflect on my time in Vietnam, I’m flooded with a gushing wave of memories and emotions.
 The raw kindness of the people, the layers of flavor in the cuisine, and the rich (and sometimes tragic) history all captured me in a rare way.

 Vietnam is without a doubt one of the best countries in Southeast Asia.
 It’s a country that I can’t shake off.

 They just don’t make countries like Vietnam anymore.